javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 promise.then(alert); // done! (shows up right now)
 ```

-The good thing is: `.then` handler is guaranteed to run whether the promise takes time or settles it immediately.
+The good thing is: a `.then` handler is guaranteed to run whether the promise takes time or settles it immediately.
 ````

 Next, let's see more practical examples of how promises can help us to write asynchronous code.